PatrickKish1/pulsetrade/README.md

 # AI-Powered Trading Platform

 Welcome to the **AI-Powered Trading Platform** repository!
-This platform combines cutting-edge AI capabilities, blockchain technology, and seamless integration with existing trading tools (like MT5) to deliver a state-of-the-art trading experience for users.
+This platform combines cutting-edge AI capabilities, blockchain technology, and seamless integration to deliver a state-of-the-art trading experience.
 It is designed to empower both individual traders and trade administrators to maximize profits, manage accounts efficiently, and execute trades with real-time intelligence.

 ---